EricEzaM/godot-github-overview/README.md

 # Godot Github Overview

-For Github information for [Godot](https://github.com/godotengine/godot) in a convenient way
+View Github information for [Godot](https://github.com/godotengine/godot) in a convenient way

 - Pull Requests - The aim is to give an overview of PRs which can be quickly reviewed and merged in order to clear out the backlog of PRs faster.
+- Pull Request History - a timeseries chart of open pull requests over time.
 - More features to come...

 ## How it works